Nathan-Potgieter/Making-of-MCmarket/README.md

 S\&P500 data since 1/01/2000 is used to sample covariance matrices that can be used as inputs in the Monte Carlo procedure.
 These matrices will be made available as part of the MCmarket package.
-They can also be used generative correlation models, like CorrGAN (<https://marti.ai>).
-At a later stage MCmarket may incorporate some generative correlation matrix models, preferably those like the conditional CorrGAN or conditional CorrVAE. this will allow users to randomly simulate different types of realistic correlation matrices.
+They can also be used in correlation matrix generative models, like CorrGAN (<https://marti.ai>).
+At a later stage MCmarket may incorporate some CorrGAN model, preferably those like the conditional CorrGAN or conditional CorrVAE. this will allow users to randomly simulate different types of realistic correlation matrices.

-Note that this code is not run when building this README, it would simply take too long to knit this document.
+Note that the code below is not run when building this README, it would simply take too long to knit this document.

 #### Getting SNP 500 data since 2000